Limited-access road: History

-The first implementation of limited-access roadways in the United States was the Bronx River Parkway in New York, in 1907.
+The first implementations of limited-access roadways in the United States were the Bronx River Parkway and Long Island Motor Parkway in New York, in 1907.
 The New York State Parkway System was constructed as a network of high-speed roads in and around New York City.
 The first limited access highway built is thought to be the privately built Long Island Motor Parkway in Long Island, New York.
 The Southern State Parkway opened in 1927, while the Long Island Motor Parkway was closed in 1937 and replaced by the Northern State Parkway (opened in 1931) and the contiguous Grand Central Parkway (opened in 1936).

 Regional implementations

 In the United States, the national Manual on Uniform Traffic Control Devices (MUTCD) uses "full control of access" only for freeways.
 Expressways are defined as having "partial control of access" (or semi-controlled access).
-This means that major roads typically use interchanges and commercial development is accessed via cross roads or frontage roads, while minor roads can cross at grade and farms can have direct access.
+This means that major roads typically use interchanges and commercial development is accessed via cross roads or frontage roads, while minor roads can cross at grade and farms can have direct access, some may be two lanes.
+It also states that freeways and expressways have to be divided highways.
 This definition is also used by some states, some of which also restrict freeways only to motor vehicles capable of maintaining a certain speed.
 Some other states use "controlled access" to mean a higher standard than "limited access", while others reverse the two terms.